 High-tech: Leveraging a collaborative partnership

-In a recent blog post, the partnership between Google Cloud and TELUS International was featured as a key component for the recently launched TELUS International Work Anywhere solution, a holistic work-at-home model that combines people, processes and technology to enable a seamless remote work experience for employees.
+In a recent article, the partnership between Google Cloud and TELUS International was featured as a key component for the TELUS International Work Anywhere solution, a holistic work-from-home model that combines people, processes and technology to enable a seamless remote work experience for employees.
 A key part of that solution is the ability to leverage a virtual desktop interface (VDI) to securely connect employees to work on any device from anywhere that has a secure internet connection.

 As part of TELUS International’s cloud partner ecosystem, the company found a reliable and like-minded partner with itopia, a cloud-native automation and orchestration solution enabling Desktop as a Service (DaaS) on Google Cloud.
 As virtual desktops are hosted in a secure cloud environment, they can be deployed quickly and easily through a unified approach, thereby streamlining the workload on IT teams during the deployment process and beyond.
 Notably, this collaboration with itopia helped TELUS International securely and efficiently deploy many of its team members to work from home in record time.